Xcraft-Inc/xcraft.ch/content/xcraft/infrastructure/backends.md

 draft: true
 ---

+> Use horses when traveling in the lands, but prefer more faster and appropriate
+> transports when talking to your neighbours

 There are two backends in the transport layer.
 The first one is named **EE** and it's based on the `EventEmitter` of nodejs.
 The second one is named **Axon** and implements a particular protocol on TCP/IP.
 The base idea is simple.
 A message